Learning/Lab:

 Rabbi Josh Rose is the Founding Director of Co/Lab.
 Rabbi Josh served congregations in Boulder Colorado and here in Portland and then in 2021 turned to discover new avenues to Jewish engagement.
 After months of conversations with folks in the Jewish community seeking something new, he created Co/Lab: Reimagine Jewish.
 He holds a Master of Hebrew Letters from Hebrew Union College and a Master of Theological Studies from Harvard University.

-Rabbi Devin Villarreal has worked in Jewish education for over fifteen years as a classroom teacher and administrator in Jewish day schools during which they were awarded the Covenant Foundation’s Pomegranate Prize for emerging Jewish educators.
+Rabbi April Villarreal has worked in Jewish education for over fifteen years as a classroom teacher and administrator in Jewish day schools during which they were awarded the Covenant Foundation’s Pomegranate Prize for emerging Jewish educators.
 They currently work as a coach and program manager for Pedagogy of Partnership at Hadar.
-At the center of all of Devin’s work is the belief in Judaism’s ability to guide discovery and nourishing of one’s best self.
-Devin received semikhah (rabbinic ordination) from Rabbi Nathan Lopes Cardozo.
+At the center of all of April’s work is the belief in Judaism’s ability to guide discovery and nourishing of one’s best self.
+April received semikhah (rabbinic ordination) from Rabbi Nathan Lopes Cardozo.
 They hold a Master’s Degree in Teaching from the American Jewish University and are a graduate of UCLA in the Study of Religion.

 Classes & Workshops